roscoestar/roscoestar.github.io/_posts/2019-11-13-aquatic-reptiles.markdown

 ![aquatic-12.5](/assets/images/posts/aquatic-12.5.jpg)

-Above: *Redondasaurus* and babies scares off some *Coelophysis* in Late Triassic New Mexico.
+Above: *Redondasaurus* and babies scare off some *Coelophysis* in Late Triassic New Mexico.

-Phytosaurs were very successful, with a worldwide distribution in the Triassic, and probably fulfilled the same niche that modern crocodilians do today, that of semi-aquatic large ambush predator.
-However, they went extinct shortly after the end-Triassic extinction event along with a lot of other crurotarsan diversity.
+Phytosaurs were very successful, with a worldwide distribution in the Triassic, and probably fulfilled the same niche that modern crocodilians do today, that of large semi-aquatic ambush predator.
+However, they went extinct shortly after the end-Triassic extinction event along with a lot of other archosaurian diversity.

 Image credit: [Redondasaurus](https://www.deviantart.com/apsaravis/art/Coelophyses-surprised-430139881)